splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/4-indirect-access/2-put-together/02-maze.md

 This function will populate a path struct value and return it to the caller.
 While this can be achieved with a single line at the moment, we will want to be able to expand the struct going forward and this will mean changes to the way things are initialised.
 Having a function that is responsible for this means we only have one place we need to update when we want to change how initialisation works.

-Below if the header comment for the function.
+Below is the header comment for the function.
 This captures the requirements for what this will need to do.
 In the code, you will need to declare a `path_data` variable, set its title and descriptions, and return it.

 ```cpp
 /**